THEN & NOW: Illustrating the Before-and-After Ride Layouts of Theme Parks’ Lost Legends and Closed Classics

 Snow White’s Scary Adventures closed in January 2020 for a refurbishment that would not only update the classic with a few modern Imagineering tricks (projection, lighting, sound, and animation), but would also (somewhat controversially) lessen the ride’s “scare” factor.
 The redesigned Snow White ride would still feature the Witch who had rattled generations of visitors, but balance her presence with more of Snow White herself and a long-absent happy ending.
 The park’s 14-month closure due to the COVID-19 pandemic meant that the new Snow White’s Enchanted Wish didn’t open until April 30, 2021.

 THEN & NOW: Despite fans’ fears, Snow White’s Enchanted Wish doesn’t look too different from Snow White’s Scary Adventures at all.
 Sure, there are warmer tones on the facade, the “dungeon” in the queue has instead become Snow’s bed chamber, and technological flourishes abound, but otherwise, everything fans loved about the original remains.
-The ride’s first third is largely unchanged, but for added figures, animation, and subtle projection; its second third (the Witchy one) is pretty much untouched but for show “plusses”; and its new final third manages to include a genuinely stunning, emotional, and arresting new happy ending.
+The ride’s first third is largely unchanged, but for added figures, animation, and subtle projection; its second third (the Witchy one) is pretty much untouched but for show “plusses”; and its new final third manages to condense down what already existed in order to include a genuinely stunning and arresting new happy ending.
 So, all’s well that ends well.

 13. Backstage Studio Tour (1989 – 1996) // Toy Story Land & Star Wars: Galaxy’s Edge (2019 – Today)